OWASP/wstg/document/5-Reporting/README.md

   - Attacker motivation to exploit it.
 - The impact of the vulnerability on the system.
 - Risk of the vulnerability on the application.
-  - Possible values are: "Informational", "Low", "Medium", "High", "Critical".
-    - The values set in here should be detailed in an appendix to allow the reader to understand how each score was set.
+  - Some suggested values are: Informational, Low, Medium, High, and Critical.
+Ensure that you detail the values you decide to use in an appendix.
+This allows the reader to understand how each score is determined.
   - On certain engagements it is required to have a [CVSS](https://www.first.org/cvss/) score.
 If not required, sometimes it is good to have, and other times it just adds complexity to the report.
-- Detailed description of what the vulnerability is, how to exploit it, and the damage that may result from its abuse.
-Any sensitive data should be masked (*e.g.* passwords, personal information, credit card details, etc.)
+- Detailed description of what the vulnerability is, how to exploit it, and the damage that may result from its exploitation.
+Any possibly-sensitive data should be masked, for example, passwords, personal information, or credit card details.
 - Detailed steps on how to remediate the vulnerability, possible improvements that could help strengthen the security posture, and missing security practices.
 - Additional resources that could help the reader to understand the vulnerability, such as an image, a video, a CVE, an external guide, etc.

-The above can be formatted in the way the tester deems as fitting to deliver their message in the best possible way.
+Format this section in a way that best delivers your message.

-**Note:** Always check if the issue provides enough information for the engineer reading this report and if they can take action based on it.
-If not, the issue should be better explained.
+Always ensure that your descriptions provide enough information for the engineer reading this report to take action based on it.
+Explain the finding thoroughly and provide as much technical detail as might be necessary to remedy it.

 ## Appendices